Editor's PickPower System Cybersecurity: More Important Than Ever

 Power Plant Cybersecurity: Where To Start

 The security of digital networks in critical infrastructure depends on many factors.
 Generally, the operation of power plants relies on the sensor data that informs engineering centers.
-The danger of direct attacks is also enhanced by software supply chain attacks.
+Software supply chain attacks also enhance the danger of direct attacks.
 For example, the Solar Winds attack gave bad actors access to power networks.

-It’s important to start with monitoring and parsing data logs which gives security engineers enough data to be able to detect incoming threats.
+It’s important to start with monitoring and parsing data logs, which gives security engineers enough data to detect incoming threats.
 Then, software solutions like SOC Prime’s Detection as Code platform provide generic Sigma-based detection content that can be applied to log data and identify possible attacks, creating security alerts.

 SOC teams can also use free tools like Uncoder.IO, which allow performing an instant translation of search queries, filters, and API requests to a vendor-specific format.